 Jonas and his family migrated further west on the newly constructed National Road to its termination in Vandalia where they settled in about 1839.
 The National Road was no 'ribbon of concrete'.
 Specifications for the Road required a cleared thirty foot wide route, but allowed large stumps to remain in the Road to a height up to fifteen inches.
 No doubt the emigrant family of Tuckers traveled the Road at a crawling pace in a canvas covered wagon in which the mother Katherine and the smallest children rode by day and slept by night...

 Jones went on to marry two more times.
-His second wife, from whom he later was divorced, was on Nov.
+His second marriage was on Nov.
 10, 1853 to Jane "Ginny" Woolsley ( ? - ? ), in Fayette County, IL.
+They later divorced.

-During the Civil War, Jones is said to have served with an Illinois regiment.
-The identity of the regiment is unknown, and no record has been found for Jones in databases of Civil War soldiers from both armies.
+During the Civil War, Jones was required to register for the Union Army draft.
+At the time, he was farming in Laclede Township, Fayette County, and was marked as age 28, married and a farmer.
+If he eventually was indeed drafted, the identity of the regiment is unknown, and no record has been found for Jones in databases of Civil War soldiers from both armies.

 ~ Daughter Elizabeth (Tucker) Tinker ~

 Daughter Elizabeth Tucker (1829-1925) was born on Nov.
 22, 1829 in Union Township, Knox County.
 When she was age 10, her family left Ohio and migrated to Fayette County, IL.